 Tom was Chief Executive of Pennine Housing and became Group Chief Executive of Trans-Pennine Housing when it was established in March 2006.
 He has extensive experience of working in the social housing sector, as well as experience working in management consultancy, local government and the Housing Corporation.
 Tom is a qualified member of the Chartered Institute of Public Finance and Accountancy.

-Abbdul has 25+ years' experience of procuring affordable housing and sustaining places.
-He works at the Abbeyfield Society overseeing development and asset management; managing the supply of quality housing and capturing good design to meet the housing, care and support needs to older people and addressing loneliness through independent living, residential, dementia and home care solutions.
+Abbdul is a member of the Audit and Risk Committee.
+He has 25+ years' experience of procuring affordable housing and sustaining places and works at the Abbeyfield Society overseeing development and asset management; managing the supply of quality housing and capturing good design to meet the housing, care and support needs to older people and addressing loneliness through independent living, residential, dementia and home care solutions.
 In 2018, he was a ‘Best Residential Scheme’ winner with RICS / LABC.
 He has previously worked with the Housing Corporation / Homes & Communities Agency.